lab-cosmo/chemiscope/docs/src/index.rst

 large numbers of points, dynamically resampling the data to provide fast interaction at different levels of detail.

-Chemiscope can be used as a web-based application, as a :ref:`jupyter widget <jupyter>`, as a visualization component embedded in
+Chemiscope can be used as a web-based application, as an interactive :ref:`notebook widget <widget>` (in Jupyter, JupyterLab, marimo and Google Colab), as a visualization component embedded in
 :ref:`sphinx <sphinx>` or :ref:`sphinx-gallery <gallery>` documentation,
 as well as a :ref:`streamlit component <streamlit>`.

 Getting and citing chemiscope